BevisJane/points-incentive-861938/README.md

 When old instructions are no longer accurate, remove or revise them.

 Good documentation helps future contributors work with the project more confidently.

+## License

+No license information was provided in the original README.

+Add a license file if the project requires one.